kumleshkurre/Active-Directory-Group-Policy-Management/README.md

 ---

-## 1️⃣ Map Network Drive to Clients Using GPO
+## 1️⃣ Map Network Drive to Domain PC Using GPO

 ### Step 1: Share Folder on Server
 - Open **File Explorer** on the server